 == and even replace it for you.

-Every experienced developer knows not only the importance of performing software but a lot of tricks that improve it.
+Every experienced developer knows not only the importance of performing software but many tricks that improve it.
 The problem is: what about newcomers?
 How can you pass this knowledge forward?
 Even senior programmers can miss a technique or two.
 So, why not let an automation software do it for you?

-Many linters include performance check.
+Many linters include a performance check.
 They can add different kinds of performance improvements for experienced and newcomers developers.
-CSSLint is just an example.
+CSSLint is just an example

 And many other aspects